zgiannuzzi/oracle-db-training/programming_section_4.md

    ```sql
       Select LAST_DAY(SYSDATE) as "Deadline" from DUAL
    ```
-9.How many months between your birthday this year and January 1 next year
+9. How many months between your birthday this year and January 1 next year
    ```sql
       Select MONTHS_BETWEEN('1-JAN-2025',19-JUN-2024) as "Months between Birthday" from DUAL
    ```